Corporate Resolution Template, Free Download 2026

 What is a corporate resolution?

 A corporate resolution is a formal written document that records a decision made by a corporation's board of directors or shareholders.
-It serves as the official authorization for the corporation to take a specific action, such as opening a bank account, hiring an officer, entering a contract, or issuing shares.
+Also referred to as a board resolution, it serves as the official authorization for the corporation to take a specific action, such as opening a bank account, hiring an officer, entering a contract, or issuing shares.
 Resolutions are adopted either at a properly convened meeting with a quorum present or by unanimous written consent.
 Once adopted, the resolution is filed in the corporate minute book and certified copies can be provided to banks, government agencies, or other parties who need proof of authorization.
+You can use a corporate resolution sample document as a reference when drafting your own.

 When do you need a corporate resolution?